-In 2002 Takeshi Shikama turned to photography after a career in the field of design.
+TAKESHI SHIKAMA was born and raised in Japan.
+He turned to photography in 2002 after a career in the field of design.
 He was drawn to forests as the subject for his large format camera.
-It was the “invisible world”, hidden behind the “visible” that he worked to capture.
-His first photo collection was published in 2007 as Mori no Hida—Silent Respiration of Forests.
-This project became the launch of a lifetime endeavor.
+It was the “invisible world” hidden behind the “visible” that he worked to capture.
+His first photo collection was published in 2007 as Mori no Hida (Silent Respiration of Forests).
+This project launched him into a lifelong endeavor.

-His work is included in the permanent collection of the Bibliothèque Nationale de France (Paris), the Museum of Photographic Arts San Diego, Museet for Fotokunst Brandts (Odense, Denmark), The Museum of Fine Arts, Houston, Santa Barbara Museum of Fine Art, Davison Art Center, Wesleyan University, Portland Art Museum, and the San Francisco Museum of Modern Art.
+Shikama’s work is included in the permanent collections of the Bibliothèque Nationale de France (Paris); the Museum of Photographic Arts San Diego; Museet for Fotokunst Brandts (Odense, Denmark); The Museum of Fine Arts, Houston; Santa Barbara Museum of Fine Art; Davison Art Center, Wesleyan University; Portland Art Museum; and the San Francisco Museum of Modern Art.